Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Numerical experiments

-Thirdly, we evaluate \textit{Learned Combined Algorithm} quantitatively.
-To do this, we consider three cases, which are denoted as Cases 1.1, 1.2 and 1.3.
-In all three cases, we generate $10$ samples from the MNIST dataset and 10 samples from the EMNIST dataset to represent the exact contrast matrices.
-For Cases 1.1, 1.2 and 1.3, we set the infinity norm of each exact contrast matrix to be $2, 4$ and $6,$ respectively.
-For these three cases, the second row and the third row in Table \ref{table1} present the average values of the relative errors $ R_e $ for the outputs of \textit{Learned Combined Algorithm} on the MNIST dataset and the EMNIST dataset, respectively.
-Notice that we train $ \mathcal{P}_\Theta $ on MNIST dataset.
-Hence, it can be seen in Table \ref{table1} that \textit{Learned Combined Algorithm} has good performance on EMNIST dataset, which shows the satisfactory generalization ability of this algorithm.
+Secondly, we evaluate the performance of the proposed algorithm on the EMNIST dataset \cite{C17} by using exact contrast matrices generated from letters in the dataset, with a noise level of $\delta=5\%$.
+We present the reconstruction results of \textit{Learned Projected Algorithm} in Figure \ref{F4}, where each row displays the reconstruction results and the ground truth for two samples.
+Each sample in Figure \ref{F4} is presented with the reconstruction result of the Landweber method, the reconstruction result \textit{Learned Projected Algorithm}, and the ground truth.
+To quantitatively evaluate the performance of \textit{Learned Projected Algorithm} on EMNIST dataset, we consider three cases with the noise setting $ \delta = 5\% $, which are denoted as Cases 2.1, 2.2 and 2.3.
+In all three cases, we generate 100 samples from the MNIST dataset and 100 samples from the EMNIST dataset to represent the exact contrast matrices.
+These 100 MNIST samples are the same as those used in Cases 1.1, 1.2, and 1.3.
+For Cases 2.1, 2.2 and 2.3, we set the norm $\|\cdot\|_{\max}$ of each exact contrast matrix to be 2, 4, and 6, respectively.
+For these three cases, the second row and the third row in Table \ref{T2} present the average values of the relative errors $ R_e $ for the outputs of \textit{Learned Projected Algorithm} on MNIST dataset and EMNIST dataset, respectively.
+It can be observed in Figure \ref{F4} and Table \ref{T2} that the proposed \textit{Learned Projected Algorithm} has good performance on EMNIST dataset.
+For this observation, it is reasonable to deduce that $\mathcal{M}_R$ in \eqref{5} we learn for \textit{Learned Projected Algorithm} contains not only samples from MNIST dataset but also other handwritten samples, which leads to satisfactory generalization ability of our algorithm.